 AIEL Shop Tips

-range) is a favourite light of the theater.
-It
+of the theater.
+It produces a soft-edged

-step lenses that are able to be shaped
+step lenses that is able to be shaped

 using internal shutters.
-Patterns
+Patterns (gobos)

-(gobos) can be projected with this fixture.
+are able to be projected with this fixture.
 Typical

 wattages are 300 to 1000, but can go outside of this.

 The instructions provided in this guide will take